mat-tso/Thread_safe_stream/README.md

 you just defined a pseudo type and number parameter varatic function!
 See the @ref LOGI macro in log.hpp for an example.

-Note: Of course with c++11, at it's varatic templates (challenge breaker), defining such log(...) is easy peasy (tail recursion feels so good ;).
+Note: Of course with c++11, and it's varatic templates (challenge breaker), defining such log(...) is easy peasy (tail recursion feels so good ;).

     template<class...
 T> log(T...);